 Castleford Park Junior Academy

-Here is our online learning offer for children who are self-isolating to access:
+Here is our online learning offer that will apply in exceptional circumstances for children who are self-isolating to access:

 Please see answers to some of the questions you may have.
 We will update this section periodically as parent queries arise.